-Though AC systems have become more sophisticated over the years, with some offering up to four zones of individual temperature control, the basic technology of air conditioning remains more or less the same.
+Though A/C systems have become more sophisticated over the years, with some offering up to four zones of individual temperature control, the basic air conditioning technology remains more or less the same.

-- The system uses a compressor, which is driven by a pulley connected to the engine or, in electric cars, an electric motor attached directly to the compressor.
+- The system uses a compressor driven by a pulley connected to the engine or, in electric cars, an electric motor attached directly to the compressor.

 - The compressor compresses low-pressure refrigerant gas to a high pressure.

-- The pressurized refrigerant gas flows into the condenser behind the car’s front grille, where a system of twisting tubes cools the refrigerant and turns it into a high-pressure liquid.
+- The pressurized refrigerant gas flows into the condenser behind the car’s front grille, where a twisting tube system cools the refrigerant into a high-pressure liquid.

 - The high-pressure fluid passes through an orifice tube or expansion valve.
-This allows the refrigerant to expand and cool so it can move to the evaporator core as a near-freezing low-pressure liquid.
+This allows the refrigerant to expand and cool to move to the evaporator core as a near-freezing low-pressure liquid.
 In the evaporator, the liquid converts back to a low-pressure gas.

 - A fan blows air over the evaporator and sends the cool air into the passenger compartment.

-- The low-pressure refrigerant gas flows back into the compressor where the process begins over again.
+- The low-pressure refrigerant gas flows back into the compressor,r where the process begins over again.

-- The Carfax Car Care app knows your car’s maintenance schedule and sends you automatic reminders when it’s time to service your car.
+- The Carfax Car Care app knows your car’s maintenance schedule and sends you automatic reminders when it’s time to service it.

 - Carfax’s Service Shop Directory can show you the top-rated mechanics in your area.